 In comes Jordan

 2011 – Midfielder Jordan Henderson signed from Sunderland for £16m.
-He has notched 28 times in 359 reds games to date, becoming club captain and then helping us to claim the UEFA Champions League and League Cup.
+He has notched thirty times in 392 reds games by the end of the 2020/21 season, becoming club captain and then helping us to claim the Premier League title, UEFA Champions League, FIFA Club World Cup, UEFA Super Cup and League Cup.

 1954 - Forward Alan Waddle was born in Wallsend.
 He signed from Halifax Town for £40,000 in June 1973 but only made 22 appearances in his four years at Anfield, netting just once, at Goodison Park in December 1973, as his route to the first team was usually blocked by Kevin Keegan and John Toshack, although he was on the bench for the European Cup Final in 1977.
 He moved on to Leicester City that September.
 His cousin Chris went on to great things with Newcastle United, Tottenham Hotspur, Olympique de Marseille and England.

 1979 - Late-1990’s reserves winger Nicky Rizzo was born in Sydney.
 He never made a senior reds appearance, and moved on to Crystal Palace and then lower League football in Italy, but is now back in his homeland running his own soccer school.